Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 64-point total in four of six games (66.7%) this season.
+- Oklahoma's games this season have gone over 64 points four of six times.

-- TCU has combined with its opponents to score more than 64 points in three of four games this season.
+- So far this season, 75% of TCU's games (3/4) have had more combined points than Saturday's over/under of 64.

 - The two teams combine to average 79.6 points per game, 15.6 more than the over/under in this contest.